ImageMagick/Usage-Markdown/basics/index.md

 Note that parenthesis '`(`' and '`)`' may require backslashing or quoting, to prevent any special meaning given to it by the Command Line shell Interface (CLI).

 None of these operators can be used in a "`mogrify`" command, as that command processes a list of input images (given at the end) as a individual images.

+#### Miscelanious Special Operators {#option_misc}

-**Miscelanious Special Operators** are operators that do things in either an unusual or non-standard ways (compared to the above).
+Miscelanious Special Operators are operators that do things in either an unusual or non-standard ways (compared to the above).

 ~~~
 -geometry -version -list -bench        -concurrent -preview